 I am interested in collaborating with researchers, and stakeholders of the food industry within and outside academia on research projects within my areas of research interest.
-My skills include carrying out systems analyses using Human Factors techniques across industries, using a variety of qualitative and quantitative methods leading to quality improvement.
-I also contribute to undergraduate curriculum development through the design of modules.
+My skills include carrying out systems analyses using Human Factors techniques across industries, using a variety of qualitative and quantitative methods leading to service improvement and policy design.

 I am a Fellow of the Royal Geographical Society, Associate Fellow of the Higher Education Academy, and a Member of 'SALUS: the Food Safety Culture Research Group', a research group comprised of researchers concerned with improving local, national and global food safety cultures to improve resilience within food systems.

 Areas of Research Interest: